eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 We can see that the graph was already folded during parsing (see `51 MulI` node with `50 ConI` input that has value `int:303`):
 ![image](https://github.com/user-attachments/assets/22bfd931-26f9-4cf4-bd5f-02649aaef850)

-Some constant-folding has already during parsing, so we increase the number of graphs that are generated with `-XX:PrintIdealGraphLevel=6`, and get a second folder with more graphs:
+Some constant-folding has already taken place during parsing.
+We can make the graph printing more fine-grained with `-XX:PrintIdealGraphLevel=6`, and get a second folder with more graphs:
 ![image](https://github.com/user-attachments/assets/77f317c2-a344-4db8-8f1a-2f9d3127fc53)
 We can now see the graph after each bytecode is parsed.
 The graphs look quite large and a little messy, as they are not yet cleaned up.
 Personally, I find IGV good to get an overview over the graph, but when it comes to specific questions I prefer to debug directly using RR, where I have more fine-grained